shannonpearson/golang-gem-ruby/README.md

-##### This project demonstrates how to incorporate functionality from a Go package into a Rails app as a gem.
+##### This project demonstrates how to incorporate functionality from a Go package into a Rails app.
 In this example, a basic addition is imported from a Golang executable and called from a Rails controller.

 ### to set up this project: